 One issue with this monument is the huge amount of varying stories surrounding it.
 The general consensus is that a cross was built around 200 years ago by the Catholic church.
 The church believed this was a way to "claim the hill for the Lord."

 Sometime later (locals say from a week to 100 years), lightning struck the cross causing the upper portion to topple over the cliff-side.
-The locals believed this to be their gods reclaiming the hill and it has been worshiped this way ever since.
+The locals believed this to be their gods reclaiming the hill and it has been worshipped this way ever since.

 Today, daily pilgrimages are made to the top to worship and make sacrifices.
 As you climb the hill to the top one thing to notice is the large amount of burnt rock.
 Very often people bring candles to burn and pray around.